philiphendry/blog/_posts/2015-09-13-creating-a-dashboard-in-aurelia.md

 tags:
 - aurelia
 ---
-I've been using [Aurelia](http://aurelia.io/) for a few weeks now and I'm certainly appreciating it this far and feel like I'm having a lot less trouble understanding it than we I was learning [AngularJS 1.x](https://angularjs.org/).
+I've been using [Aurelia](http://aurelia.io/) for a few weeks now and I'm certainly appreciating it this far and feel like I'm having a lot less trouble understanding it than when I was learning [AngularJS 1.x](https://angularjs.org/).

-This post will attempt to document some of the methods I've discovered (but don't necessarily use in the production code I'm writing) to handle data.
-So far I've only been concerned with creating a dashboard hence the focus of this post.
+This post describes the steps I've taken to build a dashboard which I currently already have working in production using AngularJS but wanted to re-write in Aurelia as an experiment to see how well it works.

 The dashboard looks a little like this:

 	+-------------------------------+
 	| +---------------------------+ |